HHS/TANF-app/docs/Architecture Decision Record/008-deployment-flow.md

 ### How would this affect #521?
 "As a developer, I want a staging site..."

 Under the proposed deployment flow, the staging site built in #521 will be the `vendor staging` site.

+Future stories will be built out for `gov staging` and `production`.

 ## Consequences